5 Ways to Attract Cardinals to a Bird Feeder

 1. The Best Bird Seed for Cardinals

-An added bonus: Sunflower seeds will attract the largest variety of birds to your yard compared to anything else.
-It’s also a cheap bird seed to buy.
-Here’s a list of other common feeder birds that love sunflower seed:
+An added bonus: Sunflower seeds attract the largest variety of birds to your yard compared to other bird feed.
+It’s also somewhat cheap.
+Here’s a list of other common feeder birds that enjoy sunflower seed:

 • Blue Jays